BT Group faces U.S. lawsuits as Italian accounting scandal deepens

 The price of BT's shares in London and American depositary receipts in New York fell nearly 21 percent on Tuesday.

-This came after BT boosted an expected writedown tied to its Italian division to 530 million pounds (US$669 million) from 145 million pounds (US$183 million), with Patterson expressing disappointment with the "inappropriate behavior" uncovered.
+This came after BT boosted an expected writedown tied to its Italian division to 530 million pounds from 145 million pounds, with Patterson expressing disappointment with the "inappropriate behavior" uncovered.

 BT on Tuesday also reported slowing demand from government and corporate customers following last June's vote by Britons to leave the European Union.
 It said that slowdown, together with the accounting problems, would weigh on results for two years.